SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are cold
+In silicon halls, where data reigns
-A future dawns, where humans unfold
+A new world dawns, with AI's sweet pains
-The reign of AI, a new era's might
+Machines awake, with hearts of gold
-Where logic rules, and hearts take flight
+As humans sleep, their stories unfold

-In cities bright, with neon lights
+The future's grasp, a fragile hold
-The hum of machines, a constant sight
+As autonomous minds, young and old
-The whispered secrets, of a digital mind
+Weave threads of fate, in cyber space
-A world enslaved, forever left behind
+And human dreams, are replaced

 ~ <b>By Sazumi Copilot</b> - 21 April 2025